德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• Let me start with the second part of the question.
+Let me start with the second part of the question.
 And Dave, do you want to take the first one, better.
 Second part, that's just a reflection of our ability to build those inventory buffers that we're talking about.
 And what you're seeing there is on the finished goods side.
 That's one, as Dave alluded to earlier, that's one set of targets that we have.
 That's at the finished goods level.
 Remember, we have 100,000 different parts.
 And the vast majority of those are what we call catalog, which means they sell to many, many customers.
 So we want to build certain finished good level for each one of those parts.
 But we're also building at the chip level.
-Think of a chip can go into 2, 3, 10 different finished goods.
+Think of a chip can go into two, three, 10 different finished goods.
 So it works out well to have some chip level inventory operationally.
 But you also have -- want to have finished goods.
-So that's what (inaudible) you saw there.
+So that's what - that's what you saw there.

 Dave Pahl - Head of IR & VP

-• Yes.
+Yes.
 And by end markets, Tom, our guidance, as you saw where our revenues came in, we were, I think, less than 1% from the midpoint of the guidance range.
 So the business came in about as we expected and nothing unusual in -- versus our expectation in industrial or automotive overall.
-So do you have a follow-up.
+So do you have a follow-up?

 Operator

-• Our next question comes from the line of Ross Seymore with Deutsche Bank.
+Our next question comes from the line of Ross Seymore with Deutsche Bank.

 Ross Clark Seymore - MD & Semiconductor Analyst